Top 5 This Week

 What is Pine Creek Gorge (“Pennsylvania’s Grand Canyon”) and what can you do there?

-Pine Creek Gorge in Tioga State Forest is Pennsylvania’s most dramatic natural landscape — a 47-mile gorge cut 1,000 feet deep through the Allegheny Plateau by Pine Creek.
-Leonard Harrison State Park (east rim) and Colton Point State Park (west rim) provide overlook access, hiking trails, and campgrounds.
-The Pine Creek Rail Trail (62 miles along the former Jersey Shore, Pine Creek and Buffalo Railway corridor) provides hiking and cycling through the gorge at creek level — one of the finest rail trail experiences in the eastern United States.
-The Susquehannock Trail System (85 miles in the surrounding State Forest) provides multi-day backpacking in a wilderness character rare in the densely populated Mid-Atlantic.
-Fall foliage in October makes the gorge one of the most spectacular landscapes in Pennsylvania.
+Pine Creek Gorge in Tioga State Forest is Pennsylvania’s most dramatic natural landscape — a 47-mile canyon cut roughly 1,000 feet deep through the Allegheny Plateau by Pine Creek.
+Leonard Harrison State Park (east rim) and Colton Point State Park (west rim) hold the overlooks, hiking trails, and campgrounds.
+The Pine Creek Rail Trail (62 miles along the former Jersey Shore, Pine Creek and Buffalo Railway corridor) runs creek-level cycling and hiking through the gorge — a ride USA Today once ranked among the world’s best bike tours.
+The 85-mile Susquehannock Trail System loops the surrounding State Forest for multi-day backpacking in a wilderness setting rare in the densely populated Mid-Atlantic.
+October fall foliage turns the gorge into one of the most spectacular landscapes in the state.

 What outdoor recreation does the Pocono Mountains and Delaware Water Gap offer?

-The Pocono Mountains in northeastern Pennsylvania provide the most accessible resort recreation for the Philadelphia, New York City, and New Jersey markets — glacially carved lakes, Bushkill Falls (the “Niagara of Pennsylvania”) and Dingmans Falls among the most dramatic waterfalls, and ski areas including Camelback, Jack Frost, and Big Boulder.
-The Delaware Water Gap National Recreation Area at the Poconos’ southern edge provides 70,000 acres of hiking, paddling, and wildlife habitat accessible from New York City in under 2 hours.
-The Appalachian Trail enters the Delaware Water Gap from New Jersey and climbs the Kittatinny Ridge through the Recreation Area — one of the most accessible AT sections from a major population center on the entire 2,190-mile route.
+The Pocono Mountains in northeastern Pennsylvania hold the most accessible resort recreation for the Philadelphia, New York City, and New Jersey markets — glacially carved lakes, Bushkill Falls (the “Niagara of Pennsylvania”) and Dingmans Falls among the headline waterfalls, and ski areas including Camelback, Jack Frost, and Big Boulder.
+At the Poconos’ southern edge, the Delaware Water Gap National Recreation Area opens 70,000 acres of hiking, paddling, and wildlife habitat within two hours of New York City.
+The Appalachian Trail enters the Gap from New Jersey and climbs the Kittatinny Ridge through the recreation area — one of the easiest AT stretches to reach from a major population center on the entire 2,198-mile route.

 What is Ohiopyle State Park and the Laurel Highlands?

-Ohiopyle State Park, in the Laurel Highlands 2 hours southeast of Pittsburgh, is the most visited state park in Pennsylvania — the Youghiogheny River Gorge’s Class IV–V whitewater through the park provides some of the finest accessible whitewater in the eastern United States, drawing paddlers from across the Mid-Atlantic for the loop section’s technical rapids.
-The Forbes State Forest (58,000 acres) provides extensive hiking and backpacking terrain in the surrounding highlands.
-Fallingwater, Frank Lloyd Wright’s masterpiece cantilevered over Bear Run in the Laurel Highlands forest (7 miles from Ohiopyle), is one of the most famous buildings in the United States and a natural companion to Ohiopyle for a Laurel Highlands day.
-Seven Springs and Hidden Valley ski areas provide winter recreation.
+Ohiopyle State Park, in the Laurel Highlands two hours southeast of Pittsburgh, is one of the most visited parks in Pennsylvania.
+The Lower Youghiogheny’s Class III–IV whitewater through the park is one of the most reliable runnable stretches in the Northeast, drawing paddlers from across the Mid-Atlantic to the technical rapids of its popular loop section.
+Forbes State Forest (nearly 59,000 acres) spreads extensive hiking and backpacking terrain across the surrounding highlands.
+Fallingwater, Frank Lloyd Wright’s masterpiece cantilevered over Bear Run about four miles north of Ohiopyle on Route 381, is one of the most famous buildings in the country and a natural companion to a Laurel Highlands day.
+Seven Springs and Hidden Valley ski areas cover winter recreation.

 What does Pennsylvania’s Appalachian Trail section offer?

-Pennsylvania’s 229-mile Appalachian Trail section is among the most distinctive — and for thru-hikers, the most demanding for foot conditions — of the entire 2,190-mile route.
-The quartzite tread of the Ridge and Valley province earns Pennsylvania the nickname “Rocksylvania” among AT thru-hikers.
-The Pinnacle near Hamburg offers one of the finest panoramic views of any AT section in Pennsylvania, looking over the Lebanon Valley.
-Pine Grove Furnace State Park marks the traditional halfway point with the “Half Gallon Club” ice cream challenge (eat a half gallon at the general store, an AT tradition since the 1970s).
-The AT passes through Delaware Water Gap, Caledonia State Park, and multiple shelters providing excellent section hiking options accessible from Philadelphia and Pittsburgh.
+Pennsylvania’s 229-mile Appalachian Trail section is among the most distinctive — and for thru-hikers, the most demanding for foot conditions — of the 2,198-mile route.
+The quartzite tread of the Ridge and Valley province earns Pennsylvania the “Rocksylvania” tag among AT thru-hikers.
+The Pinnacle near Hamburg looks out over the Lebanon Valley in one of the best panoramas on any AT section in the state.
+Pine Grove Furnace State Park marks the traditional halfway point, home to the “Half Gallon Club” ice cream challenge — eat a half gallon at the general store, an AT tradition since 1980.
+Beyond the halfway point, the trail passes Delaware Water Gap, Caledonia State Park, and multiple shelters, making for strong section hiking within reach of Philadelphia and Pittsburgh.

 What are the best state parks for outdoor recreation in Pennsylvania?

-Pennsylvania’s 121 state parks provide outdoor infrastructure across the entire state.
-Ricketts Glen State Park (northern tier) protects 21 named waterfalls along the Falls Trail — one of the most photogenic hikes in the eastern United States, particularly in fall foliage season and when waterfalls freeze in winter.
-Presque Isle State Park (a sand spit peninsula extending into Lake Erie near Erie) provides swimming beaches, one of the finest warbler migration hotspots in the northeast during May, and paddling in the protected inner bay.
-The Wissahickon Creek gorge in Philadelphia’s Fairmount Park (10 miles of hiking trails accessible by foot from Northwest Philadelphia neighborhoods) and the Schuylkill River Trail (30+ miles connecting the city to Valley Forge National Historical Park) provide Philadelphia residents remarkable urban outdoor access.
+Pennsylvania’s 125 state parks spread outdoor infrastructure across the entire state.
+Ricketts Glen State Park (northern tier) protects 21 named waterfalls along the Falls Trail — often called the most celebrated waterfall hike east of the Mississippi, particularly in fall foliage season and when the falls freeze in winter.
+Presque Isle State Park (a sand-spit peninsula reaching into Lake Erie near Erie) brings swimming beaches, one of the top warbler migration hotspots in the northeast during May, and paddling in the protected inner bay.
+The Wissahickon Creek gorge in Philadelphia’s Fairmount Park (10 miles of hiking trails reachable on foot from Northwest Philadelphia neighborhoods) and the Schuylkill River Trail (30-plus miles connecting the city to Valley Forge National Historical Park) give Philadelphia residents remarkable urban outdoor access.